Optimal detection of sparse principal components in high dimension: Complexity theoretic lower bounds

-Therefore, with probability $1- \delta$, we get from~\eqref{EQ:SDP_LB}, \eqref{EQ:pr91} and \eqref{EQ:pr92} that
+Therefore, with probability $1- \delta$, we get from (\ref {EQSDPLB}), (\ref{EQpr91}) and (\ref{EQpr92}) that

-where the last inequality holds for $k \ge 14$.
-This yields the desired result. \epr
+where the last inequality holds for $k \ge14$.
+This yields the desired result. \end{pf}

-Next, we prove that improving substantially the bound of Proposition~\ref{TH:H0sdp} would allow us to detect the presence of cliques of size $n^{c}$ for some $c<1/2$. \begin{TH1} Let $X_1,\ldots,X_n \in \R^n$ be i.i.d $\cN(0,I_n)$ random vector and let $\Sh$ be their corresponding empirical covariance matrix as defined in~\eqref{EQ:defEmpCov}.
-If for any $\alpha \in [1,2]$, $(B_\alpha)$ is valid for $p=n$, that is
+Next, we prove that improving substantially the bound of Proposition~\ref{THH0sdp} (i.e., if $B_\alpha$ were to hold for some $\alpha\in[1,2)$) would allow us to detect the presence of cliques of size $n^{c}$ for some $c<1/2$. \begin{theorem} Let $X_1,\ldots,X_n \in\R^n$ be i.i.d. $\cN(0,I_n)$ random vector and let $\Sh$ be their corresponding empirical covariance matrix as defined in (\ref{EQdefEmpCov}).
+If for any $\alpha\in[1,2]$, $(B_\alpha)$ is valid for $p=n$, that is, {\mbox{$B_\alpha$}}